ChainSafe/forest/scripts/benchmark_db/README.md

-This script was developed to help with testing of Forest db backends and their configuration; the script now also allows benchmarking ("daily" benchmarks) of Forest and Lotus snapshot import times (in min:sec) and validation times (in tipsets/min).
+This script was developed to help with testing of Forest db backends and their configuration; the script now also allows benchmarking ("daily" benchmarks) of Forest and Lotus snapshot import times (in sec) and validation times (in tipsets/sec).

 ## Install dependencies